 *I feed my starter 4 times before I make bread to have it super active, in the evening, the next day-morning, lunch and just before I go to bed.
 I feed with a ratio of 1 cup starter, 1 cup flour, and 2/3 cup water.
 I have had much better success with a thick starter than a thinner one.

 **A thinner starter will require more flour than 8 1/2 cups.

 ***Sourdough bread is considered a carb fuel.
 If you make pizza, hot pockets, etc using full fat cheese and meat you will have a combined fuel category which may stall weight loss.

 If you purchase items through these links, I receive a small commission but your price doesn’t change.

 I have a Bosch mixer and It has been a wonderful kitchen appliance.
 I have made 1000’s of loaves of bread in mine.
 They are well worth the investment.

-You can find many more sourdough recipes in the spiral bound 600+ page Around the Family Table Cookbook.
+You will find many more preserving and canning recipes in the spiral bound 600+ page Around the Family Table Cookbook.
 All recipes are sugar-free and label with the correct fuel.
 Books can be purchased using this link.
-You may also request a small jar of sourdough starter with the purchase of a cookbook.
+We have now added additional items to our store… Sourdough Starter Kits and more.
 Buy It Now.